'China is your daddy': Backlash against Tibetan student's election prompts questions about foreign influence | CBC News

 But at least one academic cautions against making assumptions about the source of the vitriol.

-"It is of utmost importance to separate Chinese students, individuals, companies from the Chinese government," said Ong, adding that "given the tense bilateral Canada-China relations now, any hyped-up allegations without firm evidence does no good to any parties."
+"It is of utmost importance to separate Chinese students, individuals, companies from the Chinese government," said Ong.
+"Given the tense bilateral Canada-China relations now, any hyped-up allegations without firm evidence does no good to any parties."

 Chinese embassy doesn't respond

-The Chinese embassy in Ottawa wouldn't respond to questions about the extent of its involvement with student groups on Canadian campuses or whether it has a position on Lhamo's election.
+The Chinese embassy in Ottawa didn't respond to questions about the extent of its involvement with student groups on Canadian campuses or whether it has a position on Lhamo's election.

-CBC News has contacted Global Affairs Canada but has yet to receive a response.

-Asked if the University of Toronto was investigating the source of the attacks against Lhamo, spokesperson Don Campbell said, "We continue to be in touch with the student.
+Asked if the University of Toronto was investigating the source of the online vitriol against Lhamo, spokesperson Don Campbell said, "We continue to be in touch with the student.
 The extent of our focus is on making sure she feels safe and is aware of university services available to her."

+Lhamo said she would like to see more action from the university, including a formal investigation.

-For now though, she says she sees the attacks against her as an opportunity to put the values she says she was raised with into practice.
+For now, she said she sees the online attacks against her as an opportunity to put the values she said she was raised with into practice.